This segment of the website is best viewed on a Pc, Laptop, or Tablet device to get the best experience with the Navigation.

 King's Lynn Junction

-King's Lynn Junction just after the level crossing is where the railway lines branched off
+Just after the level crossing, King's Lynn Junction is where the railway lines branched off.

 Hunstanton to the left

-Dereham branch closed 1968 straight ahead
+Dereham branch line that closed in 1968 straight ahead.

 King's Lynn Junction.